Your first time on track

 Motor Oil & Filter

 If your oil has more than 2500 miles on it, change it before your first day on the track.
-Your engine is going to be put to the test on track.
+Your engine will be put to the test on track.
 No sense in skimping on a few dollars here.
-Change it to a good quality 5W-30 synthetic motor oil.
-You can use a 0W-20 for your first few times at the track but at some point, you’ll want to switch to 5W-30.
-At the high oil temps seen on track, the 5W-30 will have a higher viscosity than the 0w-20.
+For the Mazda MX5 ND, change it to a good quality 5W-30 synthetic motor oil.
+You can use a 0W-20 for your first few times on track, but at some point, you’ll want to switch to 5W-30.

 Radiator Fluid

 Top it up.
-The ND gets hot on track, make sure your fluid is full up.
+The ND gets hot on track, make sure your fluid is full.

 Fuel

 Fill up with a 91 or better octane fuel the day before your first event.
-You’re probably going to get around 10mpg on track.
+You’re probably going to get around 10mpg on track in the ND.
 Make sure you have plenty of fuel and don’t let it get below 1/4 tank while at the track.

 Interior